Ulticore-Project/Ulticore/README.md

 # Proto14

-Scaxe-Legacy is a fork of NostalgiaCore(Legacy PocketMine-MP 1.3.12), adds new content
+proto14 is a fork of Scaxe-Legacy is a fork of NostalgiaCore(Legacy PocketMine-MP 1.3.12), adds new content and bug fixes

 Supported MCPE versions: 0.8.0, 0.8.1 (maybe 0.8.2)